Mary, mother of Jesus: In Christianity

-In Christianity, Mary is commonly referred to as the Virgin Mary, in accordance with the belief that the Holy Spirit impregnated her, thereby conceiving her first-born son Jesus miraculously, without sexual relations with her betrothed/husband Joseph, "until her son [Jesus] was born".
+In Christianity, Mary is commonly referred to as the Virgin Mary, in accordance with the belief that the Holy Spirit impregnated her, thereby conceiving her first-born son Jesus miraculously, without sexual relations with her betrothed Joseph, "until her son [Jesus] was born".
 The word "until" has inspired considerable analysis on whether Joseph and Mary produced siblings after the birth of Jesus or not.

-Among her many other names and titles are the Blessed Virgin Mary (often abbreviated to "BVM", or "BMV" after the Latin Beata Maria Virgo), Saint Mary (occasionally), the Mother of God (primarily in Western Christianity), the Theotokos (primarily in Eastern Christianity), Our Lady (Medieval Madonna), and Queen of Heaven (Regina caeli; see also here).
-The title "queen of heaven" had previously been used as an epithet for a number of ancient sky-goddesses, such as Nin-anna, Astarte, Ishtar and Astoreth, the Canaanite sky-goddess worshipped during the Hebrew prophet Jeremiah's lifetime.
+Among her many other names and titles are the Blessed Virgin Mary (often abbreviated to "BVM" after the Latin Beata Maria Virgo), Saint Mary (occasionally), the Mother of God (primarily in Western Christianity), the Theotokos (primarily in Eastern Christianity), Our Lady (Medieval Madonna), and Queen of Heaven (Regina caeli; see also here).
+The title "queen of heaven" had previously been used as an epithet for a number of goddesses, such as Isis, or Ishtar.

-Titles in use vary among Anglicans, Lutherans, Catholics, Orthodox, Protestants, Mormons, and other Christians.
+Titles in use vary among Anglicans, Lutherans and other Protestants, as well as Mormons, Catholics, Orthodox and other Christians.

 The three main titles for Mary used by the Orthodox are Theotokos (Θεοτόκος or "God-bearer"), Aeiparthenos (ἀειπαρθένος) which means ever-virgin, as confirmed in the Second Council of Constantinople in 553, and Panagia (Παναγία) meaning "all-holy".
 Catholics use a wide variety of titles for Mary, and these titles have in turn given rise to many artistic depictions.

-The title Theotokos, which means "God-bearer," was recognized at the Council of Ephesus in 431.
+The title Theotokos, which means "God-bearer", was recognized at the Council of Ephesus in 431.
 The direct equivalents of title in Latin are Deipara and Dei Genitrix, although the phrase is more often loosely translated into Latin as Mater Dei ("Mother of God"), with similar patterns for other languages used in the Latin Church.
 However, this same phrase in Greek (Μήτηρ Θεοῦ), in the abbreviated form ΜΡ ΘΥ, is an indication commonly attached to her image in Byzantine icons.
 The Council stated that the Church Fathers "did not hesitate to speak of the holy Virgin as the Mother of God".

 Some Marian titles have a direct scriptural basis.
 For instance, the title "Queen Mother" has been given to Mary, as she was the mother of Jesus, sometimes referred to as the "King of Kings" due to his ancestral descent from King David.
-This is also based on the Hebrew tradition of the "Queen-Mother," the Gebirah or "Great Lady."
+This is also based on the Hebrew tradition of the "Queen-Mother", the Gebirah or "Great Lady".
 Other titles have arisen from reported miracles, special appeals, or occasions for calling on Mary.